Introduction

 It is well-established that Temporomandibular Joint disorders (TMD) are characterized by pain and impaired masticatory function.
 The Integrated Pain Adaptation Model (IPAM) suggests that increased orofacial pain modifies motor activity, via the neuronal sensorimotor network of the brain.
 There is a consistent activation of the anterior cingulate cortex and the anterior insula, both pain-related regions.
 Moreover, both mastication and orofacial pain studies revealed there is simultaneous activation at the left anterior insula, the left primary motor cortex, and the right primary somatosensory cortex.13 The biopsychosocial approach to TMD has held back progress in understanding the neuro-pathophysiology of these conditions,14 despite that the neural pathway of craniofacial muscle pain has recently been described.
 A definite neural connection exists between the main Trigeminal sensory neuroanatomy, and the Trigeminal motor nuclei.15,16

-InnobyteTM is a Maximum Bite Force (MBF) measuring tool that reports MBF in Newtons (N) (Kube International, Montreal, QC, Canada).
+InnobyteTM is a Maximum Bite Force (MBF) measuring tool that reports MBF in Newtons (N) (Kube Innovation, Inc., Montreal, QC, Canada).
 The patient closes maximally into an arch-shaped silicone bite pad that sits between their teeth, to produce a MBF output in that is displayed on the InnobyteTM handle (Figure 1).
 The patient-produced MBF value is then compared to a Bite Force Reference Value chart (Figure 2).
 The MBF value is obtained by the patient biting maximally on bite pad (Figure 3).

 Figure 1